cloudberrydb/bootcamp/101-cbdb-tutorials/101-0-introduction-to-database-and-cloudberrydb-architecture.md

 The following topics describe the components that make up a Cloudberry Database system and how they work together.

-### CloudberryDB Master(Coordinator)
+### CloudberryDB Master (Coordinator)

+> ![NOTE]
+> In the latest build of Cloudberry Database, the name "Master" has been deprecated, and "Coordinator" has been used instead.
+You are expected to see "coordinator" in the database output.

-The Cloudberry Database master is the entry to the Cloudberry Database system, it accepts client connections, handle SQL queries and then distributs workload to the segment instances.
+The Cloudberry Database master is the entry to the Cloudberry Database system.
+It accepts client connections, handles SQL queries, and then distributes workload to the segment instances.

 Cloudberry Database end-users only interact with Cloudberry Database through master node as a typical PostgreSQL database.
 They connect to database using client such as psql or drivers like JDBC or ODBC.